 The political change in 1989 led to a rethink.
-In 1990, the state wine-growing monopoly VINPROM was dissolved and most businesses privatized.
-This surprised the new owners unprepared, who often did not have any viticulture skills.
+In 1990, the state wine-growing monopoly VINPROM was dissolved and most companies privatized.
+This surprised the new owners unprepared, who often brought with them no viticulture knowledge.
 From the year 2000, however, things went uphill.
 Since then, not mass, but quality is in the foreground.
 There were many family wineries.
 In addition, due to the excellent winemaking conditions, many foreign investors came to Bulgaria due to the excellent wine-growing conditions.
 By joining the EU in 2007, there were good sales prospects in the European market.
 The simultaneous loss of other markets (Russia, North Africa) reduced the need for lower wine quality.

 There are five winegrowing regions divided into subregions.
 The climate and the soil quality offer excellent conditions for viticulture.
 The country is located in the center of the Balkan Peninsula on the same latitudes as the Tuscany and Bordeaux between the temperate continental and the Mediterranean climate belt.
 The various mountain formations such as Pirin, Rhodope and, above all, the Balkan mountain range that runs through the country in an east-west direction protect the country from Aegean and Adriatic climatic influences.
 The humid Atlantic influences have the largest climate determining role.

 Dunavska Ravnina (Danube Plain) - north

-The gently rolling countryside between Danube and Balkan mountains are criss-crossed by many rivers.
+The gently rolling countryside between Danube and Balkan Mountains are criss-crossed by many rivers.
 The vineyards cover about 15% of the total area.
 Important red wines are Cabernet Franc, Cabernet Sauvignon, Evmolpia, Gamay, Gamza (90% of the area of this variety), Merlot, Pamid, Pinot Noir and Syrah.
 Important white wines are Aligoté, Chardonnay, Dymiat, Misket Vrachanski, Muscat Ottonel, Riesling, Rkatsiteli, Sauvignon Blanc and Tamianka (Muscat Blanc).
-Well-known cultivation areas are Biala, Dve Mogili, Ljaskovetz, Lom, Magura, Nikopol, Novo Selo, Orjahovo, Pavlikeni, Pleven, Rousse, Suhindol, Svishtov and Vidin.
+Well-known growing areas are Biala, Dve Mogili, Ljaskovets, Lom, Magura, Nikopol, Novo Selo, Orjahovo, Pavlikeni, Pleven, Rousse, Suhindol, Svishtov and Vidin.
 The region is known for its red, dessert and sparkling wines.